The Slow Safari

 18+

 Our carefully designed route lets you experience Corbett beyond the jeep tracks.
 Every ride uncovers a different side of the forest, where local life and wilderness exist in quiet harmony.
+Click on each item to see details.

 Today, we ride deeper into Corbett's story, following the course of the Kosi River towards Mohan, a place woven into the history of the region and the legacy of Jim Corbett himself.
 Along the way, we'll pass through forest corridors, riverside stretches, and villages that exist in harmony with the wilderness.
 At Mohan, we'll pause to explore the landscape, hear stories of the jungle's past, and enjoy a relaxed time before beginning our return.
 As the day unfolds, the road reveals why some places are best understood at the pace of a bicycle.